multiversx/mx-docs/docs/developers/tutorials/your-first-dapp.md

 ### **Clone the Sample App**

-First make sure to go back to the root `ping-pong` folder
+First make sure to go back to the root `ping-pong` folder.

 We will clone a very simple dApp template that implements the calls to our newly deployed smart contract.